milsab/DATA-SCIENCE_SMART-TECH/itmd-521/Week-06/README.md

 ### Notes
 * Dataset comes from **1985**.txt
 * The database name is itmd521
+* The results is the average temperature based on *Celsius degree * 10*
-* **AvgTemperature.java** is contains the Mapper and Reducer classes to produce the result for part 1
+* **AvgTemperature.java** contains the Mapper and Reducer classes to produce the result for part 1
-* **AvgTemperatureLimit.java** is contains the Mapper and Reducer classes to produce the result for part 2
+* **AvgTemperatureLimit.java** contains the Mapper and Reducer classes to produce the result for part 2